GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         [general]
         imt_list = ['PGA', 'SA(0.1)', 'SA(0.5)', 'SA(1.0)']
         max_period = 2 # max period for spectra plots
-        maxR = 300 # max dist. used in trellis, Sammon's, clusters and matrix plots dist_type = 'rrup' # or rjb, repi or rhypo (dist type used in trellis plots) dist_list = [10, 100, 250] # distance intervals for use in spectra plots
+        minR = 0 # min dist. used in trellis, Sammon's, clusters and matrix plots maxR = 300 # max dist. used in trellis, Sammon's, clusters and matrix plots dist_type = 'rrup' # or rjb, repi or rhypo (dist type used in trellis plots) dist_list = [10, 100, 250] # distance intervals for use in spectra plots